-- Eng 101, 102, 103 Survey of English Literature 3 hours each term A chronological study of English Literature recommended for students who plan to major in English.
-Fall: Anglo-Saxon period to the Renaissance; winter: Milton to Wordsworth; spring: Byron to present. - Eng 107, 108, 109 World Literature 3 hours each term The literary and cultural foundations of the western world, presented through masterpieces of ancient and modern literature. - Note: Credits of only one of the above literature sequences satisfy the English sequence requirement.
+Eng 101, 102, 103 Survey of English Literature 3 hours each term Study of the principal works of English literature based on reading selected to be representative of great writers, literary forms, and significant currents of thought.
+Provides both an introduction to literature and a background that will be useful in the study of other literatures and other fields of cultural history.
+Fall: Anglo-Saxon beginnings to the Renaissance; Winter: Milton to Wordsworth; Spring: Byron to present.

+Eng 107, 108, 109 World Literature 3 hours each term Study of the literary and cultural foundations of the Western world through the analysis of a selection of masterpieces of literature, ancient and modern, read in chronological order.
+The readings include continental, English, and American works.
-Eng 201, 202, 203 Shakespeare 3 hours each term Study of important plays-comedies, histories, and tragedies.
-Recommended for majors,

-Eng 253, 254, 255 Survey of American Literature 3 hours each term American literature from its beginning to the present.
-Fall: the colonial period to Melville; winter: Whitman to Dreiser; spring: Robinson to present.
+- NOTE: A student may apply credits of only one of the above Literature sequences toward the English sequence requirement. - Eng 201, 202, 203 Shakespeare 3 hours each term Study of important plays-comedies, histories, and tragedies.
+Recommended for maiors. - Eng 253, 254, 255 Survey of American Literature 3 hours each term American literature from its beginning to the present day.

-Phl 201 Problems of Philosophy 3 hours
+PhI 201 Problems of Philosophy

-Introduction to the study of some of the persistent problems of philosophy.
+An introduction to the study of some of the persistent problems of philosophy.

-- Phl 202 Elementary Ethics 3 hours Introduction to the philosophical study of morality; e.g., right and wrong, free will and determinism, morals and society. - Phl 203 Elementary Logic 3 hours
+Phl 202 Elementary Ethics

+An introduction to the philosophical study of morality, e.g., right and wrong, free will and determinism, morals and society, etc.

+Phl 203 Elementary Logic

-Introduction to the study of reasoning.
-How to recognize, analyze, criticize, and construct the main types of orgument and proof.
+An introduction to the study of reasoning.
+How to recognize, analyze, criticize, and construct the main types of argument and proof.

-Wr 111, 112, 113 English Composition
+Wr 111, 112, 113 English Composition 3 hours each term